gshipley/enterprise_training/AdminTraining.md

 * git
 * PHP

 Cartridges provide the actual functionality necessary to run applications.
 Currently, there are several cartridges available to support different programming languages, databases, monitoring and management.
-Cartridges are designed to be extensible so the community can add support for any programming language, database or any management tool not supported by OpenShift Enterprise.
-Please refer to the documentation on how you can [write your own cartridge](https://openshift.redhat.com/community/wiki/introduction-to-cartridge-building).
+Cartridges are designed to be extensible so the community can add support for any programming language, database or any management tool not officially supported by OpenShift Enterprise.
+Please refer to the official OpenShift Enterprise documentation for how you can [write your own cartridge](https://openshift.redhat.com/community/wiki/introduction-to-cartridge-building).

-##**Viewing available cartridge commands**
+##**Viewing available cartridges**

-To view all of the available command for working with cartridges on OpenShift Enterprise, enter the following command:
+To view all of the available commands for working with cartridges on OpenShift Enterprise, enter the following command:

 	$ rhc cartridge -h